Bleala/Vdirsyncer-DOCKERIZED/README.md

 ---
 ## Image, Versions and Architecture

-I built this image based on [Alpine Linux](https://hub.docker.com/_/alpine "Alpine Linux Image") and set up everything with python3 and pip3.
+I built this image based on [Alpine Linux](https://hub.docker.com/_/alpine "Alpine Linux Image") and set up everything with python3, pip3 and pipx.

 There will always be two different versions: